4k4xs4pH1r3/offensive-security/Python/Anaconda/readme.md

 Get started with the most fundamental DS, AI, and ML packages.
 Easily manage applications, packages, and environments using Navigator or command line.

-# Install Conda Environment | Python 3.13.0 (in 10 Steps)
+# Install Conda Environment | Python 3.13 (in 10 Steps)

-**Remember to adjust environment names and commands as needed for your specific setup.**
+**Adjust environment names and commands as needed for your specific setup.**

-In the next step You can use the "classic" solver or "libmamba."
+In the next step, use the "classic" solver or "libmamba."
 This is a good approach because sometimes "libmamba" might have compatibility issues or might not be the best choice for all situations.
-Using "classic" may provides a more reliable fallback option.
+Using "classic" may provide a more reliable fallback option.

 1. **Configure Solver & Update Base:** Set the solver to "classic" (in case "libmamba" has issues), then update Conda and all packages in the base environment (including from "conda-forge").